seay28/datasharingframework.github.io/docs/src/v1.4.0/maintain/upgrade-from-1.md

 ```

-4. start the DSF BPE
+4. Start the DSF BPE (`docker compose up -d && docker compose logs -f` in /opt/bpe).
+You should **not** see any errors containing `dev.dsf.bpe.plugin.FhirResourceHandlerImpl - Error while executing process plugins resource bundle`.